Marcobisky/YOPO/README.md

 # YOPO -- You Only Pick Once

+> A brief introduction to this project is [here](https://marcobisky.github.io/posts/yopo/).

 > This is the source code for the first project of DIP (Digital Image Processing) course in UESTC, UofG.

 ## Environment Setup